The Only Lehigh Valley Traumatic Brain Injury Lawyer You Can Trust

 Contusion – A contusion is a bruise on the brain that can cause bleeding or swelling.

-Hematoma – A subdural hematoma or intracranial hematoma involves blood collecting under the skull.
+Hematoma – A subdural hematoma or intracranial hematoma is a brain injury that involves blood collecting under the skull.

 Penetrating Skull Fracture – A penetrating injury or skull fracture can cause damage to the brain directly, or cause pieces of broken skull to enter the brain and cause damage.